-Climate Change and GHG Emissions: Companies can contribute to climate change both directly and indirectly; through greenhouse gas (GHG) emissions from their own operations as well as GHG emissions from our suppliers and our customers’ use of our products and services.
+Climate Change and GHG Emissions: We contribute to climate change both directly and indirectly through greenhouse gas (GHG) emissions from our own operations, as well as GHG emissions from our suppliers and our customers’ use of our products and services.
 We are also impacted by climate change physically, such as by extreme weather events, and through other factors that come with transitioning to a low-carbon economy, such as changing policy, regulation, technology and markets.

-This category is about companies` GHG emissions track record (e.g. tCO2e), and efforts to mitigate both emissions and the risks associated with climate change (in terms of physical and transition risks).
+This category is about our GHG emissions track record, and efforts to mitigate both emissions and the physical and transition risks associated with climate change.

 Operational Reliability & Resilience

-System Reliability and Availability: Utility companies are exposed to the risk of outages and system disruption, impacting the customers and communities they serve.
-This category is about companies` system reliability track record (e.g. power outage duration/frequency, natural gas supply availability), and efforts to ensure continued and reliable supply of energy (e.g. infrastructure improvement projects, (in-line) pipeline inspections).
+System Reliability and Availability: We are exposed to the risk of outages and system disruption impacting the customers and communities we serve.
+This category is about our system reliability track record and our efforts to ensure a continued and reliable supply of energy.

 Emergency Preparedness and Response: As a provider of essential services, emergency preparedness is critical to providing the reliable and efficient service that customers and communities depend on.
-This category is about efforts to prevent, respond to and recover from incidents and emergencies (incl. pandemic planning and continuity of service) and provide emergency response assistance to others (e.g. emergency response planning, logistics support).
+This category is about how we prevent, respond to, and recover from incidents and emergencies and provide emergency response assistance to others.

-Occupational Health and Safety: Companies are exposed to inherent safety risks, affecting employees and contractors –including both direct harm to people as well as the potential for indirect operational and financial consequences.
-This category is about companies` occupational health & safety track record (e.g. safety incident frequencies), and efforts to create and maintain a safe and healthy workplace environment for employees and contractors.
-We consider a safe and healthy workplace one that is free of injuries, fatalities, and illness (both chronic and acute), and considers aspects such as the mental health of workers.
+Health and Safety: We are exposed to inherent safety risks, affecting employees and contractors –including both direct harm to people as well as the potential for indirect operational and financial consequences.
+This category is about our occupational health and safety track record and how we create and maintain a safe and healthy workplace for employees and contractors.
+We consider a safe and healthy workplace one that is free of injuries, fatalities and illness, and considers other aspects such as the mental health of workers.

-Public Health and Safety: Companies operations and activities may present inherent safety risks to the public.
-This category is about companies` public health & safety track record (e.g. # incidents involving public), and efforts to reduce incidents involving the public (e.g. injury prevention programs and awareness campaigns).
+Public Health and Safety: Our operations and activities may present inherent safety risks to the public.
+This category is about our public health and safety track record and how we reduce incidents involving the public.

 Community & Indigenous Relations

-Indigenous Engagement, Economic Opportunity and Reconciliation: Companies` activities can impact Indigenous groups either directly (e.g. by having activities on First Nations, Inuit and Métis lands) or indirectly (e.g. impacts to traditional land use).
-This category is about efforts to facilitate meaningful and authentic engagement with Indigenous communities, and promotion of economic participation, education and employment opportunities, amongst others.
+Indigenous Engagement, Economic Opportunity and Reconciliation: Our activities can impact Indigenous groups.
+This category is about how we facilitate meaningful and authentic engagement with Indigenous communities, and promote economic participation, education and employment opportunities, among other considerations.